db-migrate/node-db-migrate/README.md

 ```

 ## Creating Migrations

+DB-Migrate can be used to create migration boilerplates from templates.
+Currently there are only basic templates available, which may change in some
+future versions.

+#### Parameters

+* migration name
+* flags

+#### Flags

+* coffee-file
+* sql-file

+The flags --coffee-file and --sql-file can be combined to create sql-file
+migrations in coffee script.

+### Examples

 To create a migration, execute `db-migrate create` with a title. `node-db-migrate` will create a node module within `./migrations/` which contains the following two exports: